arunimshukla/superplane-docs/README.md

 ## Contributing

-Contributions should help engineering teams evaluate, configure, and operate SuperPlane.
-High-value contributions include:

-- Reproducible workflows that take routine work from an issue to a verified pull request
-- Guidance for configuring agents, integrations, runners, checks, approvals, and escalation paths
-- Examples and troubleshooting steps that help teams verify workflow behaviour

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for the development setup and contribution guidelines.
-Follow the terminology and writing rules in [AGENTS.md](./AGENTS.md).
+We welcome your contributions to improve the documentation.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for development setup and contribution guidelines.

 If you have any questions, please reach out to us on [Discord](https://discord.superplane.com).